chiakikame/elm-calculator/README.md

 This little project grew out of something I wasn't quite sure how to do in Elm, and that was get the value of an element or one of it's attributes.
 It turns out it's quite easy.

-Originally I had wondered how to get a data-attribute from a button. say something like:
+I had wondered how to get a specific data-attribute from a button. say something like:

 ```
 button [ html.attribute "data-value" "1" ] [ text "1"]